carlostoek/yabot/README.md

 1. Set up HTTPS endpoint on your server
 2. Configure `WEBHOOK_URL` in your `.env` file
 3. (Optional) Set `WEBHOOK_SECRET` for request validation
+4. Ensure MongoDB, SQLite, and Redis are properly configured and accessible
-4. Run the bot with webhook enabled
+5. Run the bot with webhook enabled

-## Project Architecture
+## Project Architecture (Fase1 Enhanced)

 The project follows a clean, modular architecture to ensure maintainability and scalability: